Bikeman868/NPL/parser/README.md

 ## Local Development

-You will need to install NodeJS 16+
+You will need to install NodeJS 16+.

+Open the `parser` directory in VSCode otherwise you will not be able to run unit tests by clicking in the margins.
+At the time of writing, Vitest does not properly support monorepos.

 ### First time build